-With the advent of faster processes, quicker internet connections and advances in technology, it's quite surprising that a study done by Radware found that in eCommerce sites at least, web performance has slowed on average 16% this year compared to previous years.
+With the advent of faster servers and quicker internet connections, it's quite surprising that a study done by Radware found that in eCommerce sites at least, web performance has slowed on average 16% this year compared to previous years.
 If you want to make sure that your websites become faster and not slower, read on 🔥🔥🔥

 Measuring Performance With A Stress Testing Tool

-One word of caution, depending on the size of your client may affect what CDN's you can use.
-Usually to set-up a CDN you point your host to the IP address to the CDN's network.
+Usually to set-up a CDN you route your sites DNS via the CDN's network.
 If you do this be aware of any other services the client might use.
-If the company has all their company's SMTP traffic going through that IP, re-pointing it to a CDN might cause things like the company's emails to stop working so don't switch over without doing some proper research and talking to the network guys.
+If the company has all their SMTP traffic going through that IP, re-pointing it to a CDN might cause things like the company's emails to stop working.
+Don't switch over a clients DNS without doing some proper research and talking to the network guys.

 After using a CDN and a separate server for your database, if you are still having performance issues then it's time to start thinking about load balancing.
 If budget isn't an issue, then I will always recommend a load balanced setup as it makes deploying new releases much easier.
 Load balancers allow you to start using a Green/Blue deployment strategy.
 In this strategy, you take one node down, upload the code, bring it back up and take the other one down.
-Using this means you shouldn't have any downtime on your releases.
+Using this type of approach means that you shouldn't have any downtime on your releases.

-Adding load balanced solution out there but it does introduce a little bit of extra complexity.
+Adding load balanced solution does introduce a little bit of extra set-up complexity.
 When you use a load balanced environment, you need to start thinking about things like shared caches, content publishes, shared assets, etc...
 There are load of resource online to help you in this area.

-In today's tutorial, we've covered some of the most commonly used infrastructure tricks that are used to boost capacity and sky rocket performance within an Episerver CMS powered website.
+In today's tutorial, we've covered some of the most commonly used tricks that are used to boost capacity and sky rocket performance within an Episerver CMS powered website.
 Have your own view?
-Please leave a comment below:
+Leave a comment below.
+Happy Coding 🤘